laserb/deep-vocal-isolation/README.md

 * [path to processed file]
 * [path to clean vocal file]

-If no arguments are given the mse analysis calculates the mean squared error for each track in the validation and test set.
+If no arguments are given the MSE analysis calculates the mean squared error for each track in the validation and test set.

 >`python3 analysis.py -a mse -s [myprocessedvocal.wav] [cleanvocal.wav]`

 ### Volume
-Scales the volume between a ratio of 1/100 and 100 and calculates the mse for each ratio and plots the result.
+Scales the volume between a ratio of 1/100 and 100 and calculates the MSE for each ratio and plots the result.

 #### Arguments
 * path to mix file